-How do you perform on such tasks?
-What alternative strategies do you use to solve for them?
+How do you perform on MR tasks?
+What alternative strategies do you use to solve them?
 Complete some MR tasks here.
-Remember to share your answers, time to complete and any new insights!
+Remember to share your answers, time to complete and any new insights here!

 Here are my times and answers for the MR test: